 In the middle of this circle was built another stone structure – five trilithons.
 Trilithon is a structure consisting of two upright stones with third stone placed horizontally across the top.

 Trilithons form a horseshoe shape, with the opening towards north-east.
 Diameter of this horseshoe is 13.7 m, each stone of trilithons weighs some 50 tons.
 The largest trilithon is located in the south-west – originally it was 7.3 m tall.
 One upright stone of this Great Trilithon still is standing – it rises 6.7 m above the ground.

 Richest collection of these carvings is on one of the stones of trilithons (Stone 53).
-Here still can be seen something what is similar to a dagger and 14 "axeheads".
-There are other axehead carvings on stones 3, 4 and 5 in the outer circle.
+Here still can be seen something that is similar to a dagger and 14 "axeheads".
+There are other axehead carvings on stones 3, 4, and 5 in the outer circle.

 In these times in the outer ditch of Stonehenge was made a burial – here was buried a man (Stonehenge Archer) with flint arrowheads and stone wrist-guard.

 Sometimes around 2300 BC there was developed another monument some 3.2 km away in Durrington Walls.
 Here was built a timber circle which was aligned towards the sunrise in winter solstice – opposite to Stonehenge arrangement.
 At Avon River, there were huge fires on both banks.
 It seems that these two monuments – Stonehenge and timber circle in Durrington Walls were linked.

 Mike Parker Pearson (Stonehenge Riverside Project) hypothesized that timber circle in Durrington Walls may be represented the "land of the living" but Stonehenge with its stone constructions – "land of the dead".
 Avon divided both lands.

 There are identified several more periods for the development of Stonehenge.